Q&A: Attorney Eric Tilds on what MSPs should know about cyber insurance

 The founder of TechGC, a full-service law firm specializing in commercial contracting, employment, and data privacy issues for technology companies, he is uniquely in tune with industry trends.
 In this piece, we queried Eric to get his take on the following:

-- The changing landscape for cyber insurance
+- The changing landscape for cyber insurance and the role of vulnerability management

 - How MSPs should respond when customers ask for help with their applications